DonaldFoss/lzwgc/README.md

 The compression quality for LZW-GC depends only on dictionary size and the input file.
 In this case, I'm using sizes 2^N - 1 (thus reserving one token, common for stop codes and similar).
 The figures reported below are for packed tokens.
 But since I don't actually pack the tokens yet, I simply multiply the effective size by the appropriate factor (e.g. 12/16 for the 12 bit tokens).

 From the [Canterbury Corpus](http://corpus.canterbury.ac.nz/details/cantrbry/RatioByRatio.html).
 Values here are bits per character (so 2 is 75% compression; lower is better).
-Here `compress` (another variant of LZW) is included for comparison:

         FILE\BITS               10      12      14      16      18
         alice29.txt  text      4.06    3.48    3.33    3.69    4.15